LudovicGardy/Neuralynx_to_BIDSlike/README.md

 ```

 # 3. Procedure example
-Users can use either the script directly (create_neuralynx_BIDSlike.py), or through the GUI provided with this program (open_GUI.py).
+User can use either the script directly (create_neuralynx_BIDSlike.py), or through the GUI provided with this program (open_GUI.py).

 ## 3.1 Example using the script
+User can use the program by simply run the script "create_neuralynx_BIDSlike", but it will ask some "coding", like modifying the paths, the patient/session/run numbers, the task name and the micro_identifier.
+For a no-coding procedure, user can use the GUI provided with this program.

 ```
 ### Set parameters
 patient_num = 69